-Knee and Hip Osteoarthritis, Rotator cuff tears, Plantar Fasciitis, Tendon and ligament pains and injuries and Frozen Shoulder are among top five injuries and conditions treated with Regenerative Therapy at the Medica Stem Cells clinic.
+Knee and Hip Osteoarthritis, Rotator cuff tears, Plantar Fasciitis, Tendon and ligament pains and injuries and Frozen Shoulder are among top five injuries and conditions treated with Regenerative Therapy at the Medica Stem Cells clinic in London.

 Ever wondered what is Regenerative therapy used for?